 For our purposes, digital colour is related to slippery concepts, and the only way to make them not-so-slippery is through a series of overly simplistic examples.
 In most cases, RGB sliders are directly related to the code value range of some transfer function, or worse, some random computer formula.

 With that said, rightly or completely and absolutely wrongly, it’s extremely common that the slider values are the sRGB transfer function, which differs slightly from the commodity example exponent formula we used here2.
 Practically, in real-world scenarios, there are many complex things that might happen, including stuff that happens under the umbrella of colour management.
 In the end though, whatever the path is, the value will always be converted to an RGB code value for the display3, which in turn will decode it to display linear light ratios.
 Always.

 So let’s answer our question and get the hell out of this math bog…

-Answer #21: In order to get display linear light out of a display, the display linear light ratio is encoded according to the unique transfer function of the display hardware encoding.
+Answer #21: In order to get display linear light out of a display, the display linear light ratio is encoded to a code value range according to the unique transfer function of the display hardware encoding.

 The code values are frequently not ideally perceptually uniform, meaning

-0.5 in your slider isn’t some sort of useful metric in most cases.
-In addition to the problematic reality of no such idealized perceptually uniform model existing, the reason the encoded values are not perceptually uniform is because they are a compression scheme based on the design of the display.
+0.5 in your slider isn’t some sort of useful metric in most cases, but rather often a ballpark approximation.
+In addition to the problematic reality of no such idealized perceptually uniform model existing, the reason the encoded values are not perceptually uniform is because they are a compression scheme based on the design of the display characteristics with respect to its intended usage.
 They typically are sort-of-kind-of close to being sort-of-kind-of-perceptually-uniform-ish-y, but it is a nuance worth distinguishing.